Assault Charge Attorney Cody Villalon Will Protect Your Rights

 A criminal assault case involves charges brought by the state of Virginia.
-In these cases, the district attorney or representative of the state brings the case against the accused person.
+In these cases, the district attorney or representative of the state brings the lawsuit against the accused person.
 The plaintiff is not required to secure their own private legal representative.
 Instead, the state files charges against the defendant, and the defendant should hire an attorney.

 If you are facing criminal charges of any kind, make sure to reach out to an accomplished assault charge attorney.
 A criminal conviction has the potential to completely ruin your reputation and prospects.

-Even a misdemeanor assault charge is incredibly serious.
+Those convicted of an assault charge will face many long-term consequences.
+Even a misdemeanor assault charge is severe.
 A misdemeanor conviction can cause a defendant to lose their rights and freedoms.

 After any jail or prison sentence has been served, the convict may still experience negative consequences.
 Those with a criminal record may have difficulty finding employment, securing a new residence, or obtaining financial opportunities.
 Convicts also face challenges pursuing higher education.
 If you are convicted of a crime, your reputation and social position may suffer.
 Many convicts experience damage to their friend and family relationships.

-To avoid the negative outcomes of a criminal conviction, find the most accomplished assault charge lawyer in the Richmond area.
+To avoid the adverse outcomes of a criminal conviction, find the most accomplished assault charge lawyer in the Richmond area.
 Cody Villalon, Attorney at Law, has the knowledge and dedication that it takes to fight effectively for those accused of crimes.

 Unlike aggravated assault, simple assault charges are always classified as misdemeanors.

 If the victim was harmed, the injuries from a simple assault are typically minor.
-For instance, threatening to smack someone would qualify as a case of simple assault.
+For instance, threatening to smack someone would qualify as a simple assault.
 An attack that results in minor cuts or bruising may be classified as a simple assault, as well.